-Topological and Dirac materials
+Topological and Dirac Materials

-Topological and Dirac materials are large classes of recently discovered materials with many unique proprieties that have received immense amount of attention, including the Nobel Prizes in Physics in 2010 and 2016.
+Topological and Dirac materials are large classes of recently discovered materials with many unique properties that have received immense amount of attention, including the Nobel Prizes in Physics in 2010 and 2016.
 We study many different phenomena in topological and Dirac materials, using methods spanning from effective low-energy models to full ab-initio calculations.

 Superconductivity is the astonishing physical phenomenon of a material conducting electrical current without any resistance, i.e. without any ohmic losses.
-Ever since its discovery more than one 100 years ago, superconductivity has fascinated scientists, who have attempted to develop suitable theories.
+Ever since its discovery more than 100 years ago, superconductivity has fascinated scientists, who have attempted to develop suitable theories.
 To increase the understanding of novel forms of superconductivity, we develop theoretical methods and selfconsistent calculations.